 Old and New World Harvests Demonstration: 4th Sunday of the Month, 1-3 pm

 Learn about the crops and bounty of the native Sonoran desert and about those plants and foodstuffs brought over from Europe.

 Turquoise Trail Walking Tour: Various Dates Throughout the Year, 10 am to 12:30 pm

 This docent-led walking tour covers the 2 ½ mile Turquoise Trail through the heart of downtown.
 Learn about Tucson’s fascinating history and see some architectural gems.
-Participants have the option of enjoying lunch on their own with other participants in the group afterwards.
 Price: $15 for non-members, $10 for members.
 Click here to register for this tour.